Bill Ranford: Post-NHL career

 Ranford played net for the Edmonton Oilers alumni team at the 2003 Heritage Classic, the first outdoor regular-season game in NHL history.
 Ranford (14 saves) and Grant Fuhr (11 saves) took turns in goal and held the Montreal Canadiens alumni team scoreless in a 2–0 victory.

 Ranford acted in the 2004 movie Miracle, performing the on-ice scenes behind the mask as the goaltender for Team USA, Jim Craig, because he had the same stand-up style as Craig.

 Ranford served as the goalie coach for the WHL Vancouver Giants for the 2004–2005 and 2005–2006 seasons.
-On July 10, 2006, he was named the goaltending coach of the Los Angeles Kings and continues to hold that position.
-His name would be etched onto the Stanley Cup a third time in 2012, and a fourth time in 2014.
+On July 10, 2006, he was named the goaltending coach of the Los Angeles Kings.
+In May 2023 Ranford was named Kings Director of Goaltending.
+His name was etched onto the Stanley Cup a third time in 2012, and a fourth time in 2014.

 He is also a part-owner of the Coquitlam Express of the British Columbia Hockey League (Tier II Junior).
-His junior team the Red Deer Rebels named their annual team rookie of the year trophy after Ranford, labelling it the Bill Ranford Trophy.
+The Bill Ranford Trophy is awarded to the top goaltender in Alberta Midget AAA hockey.